ashishg199/Portal-Login/README.md

-# Student-Instructor Portal Application
+# 📚 Student-Instructor Portal Application
-Your project is a web-based portal application designed for educational institutions.
-It provides two main types of users: students and instructors.
-Each user can log in, access specific features, and perform actions based on their role.

-📚 Project Summary: Student-Instructor Portal Application This is a full-stack web application designed to manage and streamline interactions between students and instructors.
+This is a full-stack web application designed to manage and streamline interactions between students and instructors.
 The app includes:

 A frontend interface for user interaction (likely using HTML/CSS/JS or a frontend framework like React).